 One chance, I thought.
 Another miracle is required.
 There is no protection but there is difference.
-You stood there in those shoes and the tall man laughed and offered to take to close the debt.
+You stood there in those shoes and the tall man laughed and agreed to take me to close the debt.
 I knew Senor would not allow it.
 I said you.
 Take you, my love.
 The tall one was sweating, laughing, restless.
 I knelt before him.
 He said yes.

 It was not a miracle.
 It was mercy.
 I stayed on my knees.
-Where my heart remains each and every day.
+In the dust where my heart remains each and every day.